 Gnosys gives LLMs a centralized brain that survives across sessions and projects.
-47+ MCP tools, federated search with scope boosting, user preferences, project briefings, and Dream Mode consolidation.
+50+ MCP tools, 8 LLM providers, federated search, Web Knowledge Base for serverless chatbots, sandbox runtime, process tracing, and Dream Mode consolidation.
 Works with any MCP client.

 npm install -g gnosys